-There are some claims which have been received for which the Chief Constable, through the Commissioner, is not insured and, again, the reserve or existing budgets would cover any awards of costs and damages.
+There are some claims which have been received for which the Chief Constable, through the Commissioner, is not insured but that the earmarked insurance reserve or existing budgets would cover for any awards of costs and damages.
 It is not certain that these or related events which might arise in the future would lead to rulings against the Commissioner or will lead to claims which are substantial.
-The insurance reserve to cover uninsured losses has remained at £1.47m (£1.47m at 31 March 2023).